markjjacob/Negotiation/TLON_Lecture_06.md

 - To reduce their willingness to respond with a concession of equal size; or
 - To seek even more from the other party once a concession has been made.

-Reactive devaluation may be minimized by
+> Fight the bias
+>

-- Maintaining an objective view of the process,
+> - Maintaining an objective view of the process,
-- Assigning a colleague to do this task,
+> - Assigning a colleague to do this task,
-- Clarifying each side’s preferences on options and concessions before any are made,
+> - Clarifying each side’s preferences on options and concessions before any are made,
-- Using a third party to mediate or filter concession-making processes.
+> - Using a third party to mediate or filter concession-making processes.

 ### Managing Misperceptions and Cognitive Biases in Negotiation